thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 `sqlite <https://www.sqlite.org/download.html>`__ and `boost <http://www.boost.org>`__ installed.
 Finally make sure your Python 3 is >= 3.4 or Python 2 >= 2.7.9.

-With all requirements installled, it is recommended that you use a virtual environment (or pipenv) to control your Python packages (`see here <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`__).
+With all requirements installed, it is recommended that you use a virtual environment (or pipenv) to control your Python packages (`see here <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`__).

 Finally, installation of **pycoalescence**, including Python dependencies, should just require